On sequential structures in incompressible multidimensional networks: Introduction

 On the other hand, for some graphs $G$ (with $n$ vertices) displaying maximal degree-sequence entropy~\cite{Zenil2017a} or exhibiting a Borel-normal distribution of presence or absence of edges~\cite{Becher2002,Becher2015,Becher2013}, the edge set $ E( G ) $ is computable and, therefore, is algorithmically compressible on a logarithmic order \cite{Li1997,Downey2010,Calude2002}.
 That is, even though their inner structures might seem to be statistically homogeneous or to be following a uniform probability distribution, these graphs $G$ may be compressed into $ \mathbf{O}\left( \log(n) \right) $ bits and thus are very far from being incompressible objects.
 Moreover, it has been shown that statistical estimations are not invariant to language description in general \cite{Zenil2018a}.
 This comes from the reliance on probability distributions that require making a choice of feature of interest relevant to the measure of interest.
-For example, the node degrees for the study of their distribution in a network disregards other representations of the same object (network) and its possible underlying generating mechanism.
+For example, the study of the distribution of node degrees disregards other representations of the same object (network) and its possible underlying generating mechanism.
 While some of these statistical approaches may be useful when a feature of interest is selected they can only capture the complexity of the representation and not the object.
 This is in contrast to universal measures of randomness such as algorithmic complexity whose invariance theorem guarantees that different representation will have convergent values \cite{Li1997,Downey2010,Calude2002} (up to a constant that only depends on the choice of the universal programming languages).
 Of course, the complication is how to achieve the estimation of those universal measures which by virtue of being universal are also semi-computable and their application require, therefore, a much higher degree of methodological care compared to those measures that are simply computable such as those based on traditional statistical approaches, e.g., entropy, or graph-theoretic approaches, e.g., node degree.
-In this article, we apply the results on computable labeling and algorithmic randomness introduced in \cite{Buhrman1999,Zenil2018a,Khoussainov2014}.
-In particular, we extend these ones for string-based representations of classical graphs to string-based representations of multiaspect graphs (MAGs), as shown in \cite{Abrahao2018darxivandreport} .
-MAGs are formal representations of dyadic (or $2$-place) relations between two arbitrary $n$-ary tuples \cite{Wehmuth2017,Wehmuth2016b} and have shown fruitful representational properties to network modelling \cite{Wehmuth2015a,Wehmuth2016b,Abrahao2018publishedAMS,Abrahao2017published} and analysis of multidimensional networks \cite{Wehmuth2018a,Costa2015a,Wehmuth2018b,Wehmuth2018}, such as dynamic networks and multilayer networks.
+In this article, we apply the results on computable labeling and algorithmic randomness introduced in \cite{Abrahao2018darxivandreport,Buhrman1999,Zenil2018a,Khoussainov2014}.
+In particular, we extend these ones for string-based representations of classical graphs to string-based representations of multiaspect graphs (MAGs).
+MAGs are formal representations of dyadic (or $2$-place) relations between two arbitrary $n$-ary tuples \cite{Wehmuth2017,Wehmuth2016b} and have shown fruitful representational properties to network modelling \cite{Wehmuth2015a,Wehmuth2016b,Abrahao2018publishedAMS,Abrahao2017published}, to perform analysis of multidimensional networks \cite{Wehmuth2018a,Costa2015a,Wehmuth2018b,Wehmuth2018}, such as dynamic networks and multilayer networks, and to investigate algorithmic information distortions due to isomorphisms~\cite{Abrahao2020cAIDistortionsCN,Abrahao2021AIDistortionsEntropy}.

 First, we compare the algorithmic complexity and incompressibility of snapshot-dynamic networks and multiplex networks with more general forms of dynamic networks and multilayer networks, respectively.
 In turn, dynamic networks and multilayer networks are considered as distinct types of multidimensional (or high-order) networks.
 Secondly, we demonstrate some multidimensional topological properties of incompressible general multidimensional networks.
 To tackle these problems in the present paper, we apply a theoretical approach by putting forward definitions, lemmas, theorems, and corollaries.